ubilabs/threejs-overlay-view/README.md

 # ThreejsOverlayView for Google Maps

+WebGLOverlayView
-A wrapper for `google.maps.WebglOverlayView` that takes care of the integration between three.js and the Google Maps JavaScript API.
+A wrapper for `google.maps.` that takes care of the integration between three.js and the Google Maps JavaScript API.
 It lets you create Google Maps overlays directly with three.js.